 Strict being useful for cookies related to actions your user is

-Lax are a silver bullet for your
+Lax are a complete solution for your site's security.

 Finally there is the option of not specifying the value which has previously

 been the way of implicitly stating that you want the cookie to be sent in all